A Guide to Broken Garage Door Springs

 Extension springs have a shorter lifespan of around four to six years.

-How Long Does It Take to Replace Broken Garage Door Springs?
+How Do I Replace Broken Garage Door Springs?

 A professional technician can usually replace a broken torsion spring on a garage door in under two hours.